josimarz/javascript-tips/README.md

 ### Be careful using Object.assign

 Probabily we had used the `Object.assign` function to create a clone of an object.
-But, what you propabily didn't is that this function doesn't make a deep clone of a object.
+But, what you propabily didn't know is that this function doesn't make a deep clone of an object.
 For a better explanation, look at this code snippet:

 ```js
 let brazil = {